christinetrant/Subscribe-Landing-Page/README.md

 # Landing Page with Subscribe Button

-A simple landing page with a subscribe button to a mailing list through MailChimp using HTML & CSS
+A simple landing page with a subscribe button to a mailing list through MailChimp using HTML, CSS & Bootstrap.

 [Demo][1]